Best Mattress For Scoliosis

 ($899 for a Queen size.
 Click here and use our code: MFT100 to save $100 on a Layla)

-The Layla has 4 layers of memory foam which are copper-infused and bolsters its cooling properties for a more comfortable sleep and helps promote blood flow and circulation.
-This is especially helpful specifically for those suffering from arthritis, hip pain, as well as scoliosis.
-You won’t have to worry about sleeping hot with this model.
+The Layla has some special features, including 4 layers of memory foam which are copper-infused for a more comfortable sleep.
+They also help promote blood flow and circulation which is especially helpful for those suffering from arthritis, hip pain, as well as scoliosis.

 The Layla has a unique option of being dual-sided with two firmness levels to choose from – one being firm and the other soft, just by flipping it over without the need to unzip the cover and swap the layers, which is great if you suffer from scoliosis and want to customize firmness yourself.